Skip to main content

 http(s)://IP-address-or-domain:port/Application_Name/play.html?id=streamId&token=tokenId

-If you are using the WebSocket URL to connect with the server, then token parameter should be inserted to WebSocket message.
-Also please have a look at the principles described in the WebRTC playing page.
+If you are using the WebSocket URL to connect with the server, then the token parameter should be inserted into WebSocket message.
+Also, please have a look at the principles described in the WebRTC playing page.

 # Secure WebSocket: